 This chapter demonstrates the basics of SharePlex replication.
-This demonstration can be run on Unix, Linux, or Windows systems for any of the supported SharePlex source and target databases.
+This demonstration can be run on Unix or Linux from Oracle source to supported target databases.

-- .
-These demonstrations are for use with databases.
+- These demonstrations are for use with databases.
 They do not support replication to a file or a messaging container. - These are only demonstrations.
 Do not use them as the basis for deployment in a production environment.
-To properly implement replication in your environment, follow the instructions in the SharePlex Installation and Setup Guide and the SharePlex Administration Guide. - · For more information about the commands used in the demonstrations, see the SharePlex Reference Guide. - The demonstrations assume that SharePlex is fully installed on a source system and one target system, and that any pre- and post-installation setup steps were performed.
+To properly implement replication in your environment, follow the instructions in the SharePlex Installation and Setup Guide and the SharePlex Administration Guide. - For more information about the commands used in the demonstrations, see the SharePlex Reference Guide. - The demonstrations assume that SharePlex is fully installed on a source system and one target system, and that any pre- and post-installation setup steps were performed.